OndrejPetrzilka/Rock.Collections/README.md

 # Rock.Collections
-Purpose of this repository is to provide some of the collections, which are missing in System.Collections.Generic.
+Purpose of this repository is to provide some of high-performance collections, which are missing in System.Collections.Generic.
 The collections are written in way to minimize unnecessary memory allocations; they are originally used in game engine.

 ## `OrderedHashSet<T>`
 * Items are kept in order in which they are added